-- 48 best limits are obtained for tight semi-leptonic selection, due to high statistics and relatively low background - 49 level.
-Including loose selecion categories improves the limits by further 20-30%.
-Shown is figure Figure 2(b) - is the comparison of limits for the two polarisation settings with high integrated luminosity, $e_L^-e_R^+$ and $e_R^-e_L^+$. - 51 Similar limits are obtained for the two configurations and limits corresponding to the combined analysis of the - 52 four polarisation configurations, according to H-20 running scenario, correspond to about 10% improvement - 53 with respect to results obtained with the same integrated luminosity for the unpolarised beam.
+The expected limits on the exotic scalar production cross section times di-tau branching ratio, relative to the total scalar production cross section predicted by the SM for given mass, are presented in Figure 2(a).
+Comparison of limits obtained for different event classes show that the best limits are obtained for the tight semi-leptonic selection, due to high statistics and relatively low background level.
+Including the loose selection categories improves the limits by further 20-30%.
+Shown in Figure 2(b) is the comparison of limits for the two polarisation settings with high integrated luminosity, $e_L^-e_R^+$ and $e_R^-e_L^+$.
+Similar limits are obtained for the two configurations and limits corresponding to the combined analysis of the four polarisation configurations, according to H-20 running scenario, correspond to about 10% improvement with respect to results obtained with the same integrated luminosity for the unpolarised beam.
+The impact of the uncertainties in theory predictions and data sample luminosities on the presented limits was found to be negligible.

-- Figure 2: Expected 95% C.L. cross section limits on the light scalar production cross section times di-tau branching ration for ILC running at 250 GeV, assuming H-20 running scenario. (a) Comparison of combined limits with limits obtained for different event categories. (b) Comparison of combined limits with limits obtained for different beam polarisation configurations. - Impact of the uncertainties in theory predictions and data sample luminosities on the presented limits was found to be negligible.
+Figure 2: Expected 95% C.L. cross section limits on the light scalar production cross section times di-tau branching ratio for ILC running at 250 GeV, assuming H-20 running scenario. (a) Comparison of combined limits with limits obtained for different event categories. (b) Comparison of combined limits with limits obtained for different beam polarisation configurations.

-56 5 Conclusions
+5 Conclusions

 Sensitivity of the ILD detector operating at the 250 GeV ILC for the new exotic scalar production was studied for the assumed exotic scalar decay into tau leptons.
 The expected 95% C.L. limits on scalar production cross section times its branching ratio to τ lepton pairs, relative to the SM production cross section for given mass, were presented in the mass range below 125 GeV.
-Results correspond to an over order of magnitude improvement in sensitivity with respect to the decay mode independent study [7].
-However, the result is competitive only if the scalar branching ratio for di-tau decays is 10% or more because the branching ratio is

-63 included in the limits.
+Results correspond to over an order of magnitude improvement in sensitivity with respect to the decay mode independent study [7].
+However, the result is competitive only if the scalar branching ratio for di-tau decays is 10% or more because the branching ratio is included in the limits.